 If you have a state issued permit/plate, you will need to also obtain a UNO parking permit to park in any of the campus handicap spaces.

 Individuals with short-term handicap parking needs should contact Parking Services and a Handicap Parking Permit for the necessary period of time may be issued for a fee, if applicable.

 Meters are enforced from 7 a.m. to 7 p.m.
 (M – F).
 Metered parking areas are reserved for Visitors.
 After 7 p.m. individuals with or without parking permits may use the metered areas without payment.
-The charge for the meters is $0.05 for 6 minutes, $0.10 for 12 minutes, and $0.25 for 30 minutes, with maximum of one hour.
+The charge for the meters is $0.05 for 3 minutes, $0.10 for 6 minutes, $0.25 for 15 minutes, and $0.50 for 30 minutes, with maximum of 90 minutes.

 Yes, you will need to stop into Parking Services located at EAB 107 to obtain a temporary Visitor’s Permit.
 A request form can be filled out online and the permit will be mailed to you.
 The permit must be picked up in person if the request is within 48 hours of you visiting campus.

 You have two options:

 (1) you can move the permit out of your primary vehicle and place it on the rear view mirror of the secondary vehicle, or

 (2) you can stop at Parking Services located at EAB 107 and pick up up to four temporary permits per academic year.